v1k70rk4/ha-samsungtv-smart/Smartthings.md

 - Using the web interface (Lovelace) [**recommended**]
 - Manually editing the `configuration.yaml` file

+**Important**: To complete the configuration procedure properly, you must be sure that your TV is turned on and connected to the LAN.
+Stay near to your TV during configuration because probably you will need to accept the access request that will prompt on your TV screen.

 **Note:** if the component has been already configured for your TV, you must delete it from the HA web interface and then re-configure it to enable SmartThings integration.<br/>

 #### Option A: Configuration using the web UI [**recommended**]